Milestone 8 Requirements

 One of the primary benefits of the MVVM architecture is it allows you to push logic that would otherwise be in the View classes into the ViewModel, and create unit tests for this ViewModel.
 You should write unit tests for the intermediate class that test the ability to make correct change, finalize the sale, and update properties correctly.

-PointOfSale project as a project dependency to
+PointOfSale project as a dependency, or create a second test project to test classes defined in

 Since you will not be able to replace the